mrocklin/blog/_posts/work/2012-11-07-Strategies.md

         return x
 {% endhighlight %}

-While the logic in this function this function is somewhat trivial
+While the logic in this function is somewhat trivial

 {% highlight python %}
     if (x % 10 != 0):